 10. Act fast

-If your bike has been stolen, contact the Met as soon as possible.
+If your bike has been stolen, contact us as soon as possible (you can report it to us online).
 Give us your frame number, BikeRegister number, a photo and any other details and make sure you update the status on BikeRegister.
 The sooner we know, the sooner we can act, which might stop it being sold on.

 What to do if your bike is stolen

 There are various courses of action open to you if your bike goes missing.
 Whichever you take, make sure you do it as soon as possible.
 Time really is of the essence.

 Stolen Bikes in the UK will help to spread the word on the theft of your bike and offer you advice to help get it back.

 Adverts are usually placed within 24 hours of the theft but if not, keep looking as they sometimes take a few months to pop up.

 It might also be worth visiting and posting on the following forums: